-The Water Use Plans helped us take many of these fish and habitat concerns into account when deciding how to find a balance between competing uses of water that is environmentally, socially and economically acceptable to all British Columbians.
-BC Hydro also sponsors three fish and wildlife programs for the Columbia, Peace-Williston and Bridge Coastal watersheds.
+Water Use Plans help us find a balance between competing uses of water that are environmentally, socially and economically acceptable to all British Columbians.

 The Upper Columbia River population of white sturgeon — North America's oldest and largest freshwater fish — has been listed as endangered.
 Biologists are still doing research to understand why white sturgeon are in decline but we know that human activities — such as pollution, dam construction and fishing — are likely factors.